Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

 Okay.
 Okay.
 But I like the post.
-It just was convicting that like, I could, you know, I mean, I know, you know, I, I came in talking about how I overextend and maybe I need to charge…
+It just was convicting that like, I came in talking about how I overextend and maybe I need to charge–

 Shedler:

-Well, what I was getting at is, I, I'm not sure if it were so that you were upset by the post, or it made you worried about me.
-I, I'm not sure it would've felt okay just to say so.
+Well, what I was getting at is I'm not sure that if you were upset by the post, or if it made you worried that you’re not in good hands here, I'm not sure it would have felt okay just to say so.
 In fact, I'm pretty sure it felt not okay to say so.
-And right to, you know, to respond to what you said about, you know, your philosophy of, you know, how to live your life when I say, you know, it's a valid choice, but for you just, just here and now, I'm not sure how much choice there's been.
+And to respond to what you said about your philosophy of how to live your life, it may be a valid choice, but for you just here and now, I'm not sure how much choice there's been.
 And I think that's why you came to therapy in the first place.
-Right?
-It, it, it's entirely different to say, you know, here's something I, you know, here's the thing I want for myself.
+It's entirely different to say here's something, here's the thing I want for myself.
 Here's something I desire.
-But, you know, there's other things that are more important to me that, you know, that preclude that.
-And, you know, and I'm, I'm going to make a choice, and I know this is something I want, but I'm gonna choose something else that's more important to me that, that, that's different than not being able to want it in the first place.
+But there are other things that are more important to me that preclude that.
+And I'm going to make a choice, and I know this is something I want, but I'm going to choose something else that's more important to me.
+That’s different than not being able to want it in the first place.

 Puder:

-I, when I, when, when I hear this, what I think about is I think about a quote that I've memorized from Dostoevsky: “I'm not worthy of happiness.
+When I hear this, what I think about is that quote I've memorized from Dostoevsky: “I'm not worthy of happiness.
 My life is a series of errors, and perhaps this misery is what I must endure to atone for them.”
-I, I don't know why, but that resonated back in the day, like in college, and I memorized it.
-It's, it's interesting 'cause I feel like if I, like did I reincarnate from like, some awful person to, to, to go through what, you know, some of the suffering I going
+I don't know why, but that resonated back in the day, like in college, and I memorized it.
+It's interesting because I feel like I reincarnated from some awful person to go through some of the suffering I went through.

 Shedler:

-Through it, it resonated because in very important way, I think it speaks to the story of your life, right?
-This, this was the family you were born into, you know, your role was to suffer and bear the suffering for all of your parents' failings.
-And, you know, to feel like that was your lot and what you deserved.
+It resonated because in a very important way, I think it speaks to the story of your life.
+This was the family you were born into, your role was to suffer and bear the suffering for all your parents' failings.
+And to feel like that was your lot, and what you deserved.

 Puder:

 Yeah.
-Yeah.
-And so I think this is, it's like something is shifting there.
-And maybe that's, oh, you know what?
-That's kind of come back to the dream.
-It feels like that that kind of ruinous building that I was in it feels like something is shifting.
-You know, like, like maybe maybe I can kind of look at things a little bit differently or maybe it that makes me…
+And so I think it's like something is shifting there.
+And maybe that's kind of– coming back to the dream– it feels like that kind of ruinous building that I was in, it feels like something is shifting.
+Maybe I can kind of look at things a little bit differently or maybe it makes me…

 Puder: